Marketionist/webdriverio-cucumber-steps/README.md

 element (provided in **object1** from **page1** as CSS or XPath selector) to another element (provided in **object2** from **page2** as CSS or XPath selector ).
+27. `I/user accept(s) browser alert` - accept (OK) browser alert.

 ### Then steps
-27. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
+28. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
-28. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
+29. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
 - `... from ... should be present` - verify that element (provided in
 **object** from **page** as CSS or XPath selector) is present on the page.
-29. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
+30. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
 - `... from ... should not be present` - verify that element (provided in **object** from **page** as CSS or XPath selector) is not present on the page.
-30. `"..."."..." text should be "..."` - verify that text of the element
+31. `"..."."..." text should be "..."` - verify that text of the element
 (provided in **"page"."object"** as CSS or XPath selector) equals to the text (provided in "" as a string).
 - `... from ... text should be "..."` - verify that text of the element